 As touched on above, your auto insurance policy, generally speaking, follows the car and therefore extends to anyone using your vehicle with your permission.
 In determining premium costs, however, insurers want to know who will likely be driving your car on a relatively regular basis.
 That includes you (the named insured), your spouse, and any other relatives with driver's licenses living under your roof.
 So, what happens when one of those relatives is a particularly bad driver with lots of moving violations, DUI's, accidents or claims?

-Or, in a likelier case, when someone in your household is insured under someone else’s coverage or is a very young or old (or as insurers think of them, risky) licensed driver who lives with you but will not be driving your car?
+If you don’t list them as an excluded driver, you’re likely to see a big spike in your premiums.
+In a less extreme example, often someone in your household might be insured under someone else’s coverage or is a very young or old (or as insurers think of them, risky) licensed driver who lives with you but will not be driving your car.

-In most cases, you have two options: pay higher (sometimes much higher) premiums, or have him or her excluded from your policy.
+In both cases, you have two options: Pay higher (sometimes much higher) premiums or have the statistically risky driver excluded from your policy.
 When you exclude a particular driver from your insurance, you are explicitly promising the insurer that the excluded driver does not have permission and will not under any circumstances be allowed to operate the insured vehicle.
-And as a result, the insured should not be charged the higher premium rate that they would otherwise have to pay if the driver were not excluded from the policy.
+And as a result, you should not be charged the higher premium rate that you would otherwise have to pay if the driver were not excluded from the policy.

 Can I really be forced to exclude a driver from my policy?

 The answer depends on how you define "forced."
 Insurers can't force you by "making an offer you can't refuse," like in the famous movie.
 They can, however, make you feel like you are being forced into an exclusion by either charging you an unrealistically high premium rate or threatening to cancel your policy if you do not agree to the exclusion.
 The company's reasoning is simple.
 Bad drivers are risky to insure, meaning that they are much more likely to cost an insurer more than you pay in premiums in claim payouts.